 - Space: Strawberries are a compact plant and even gardeners with limited space can have a few pots at hand.

 - Convenience: You can have pots of strawberries close to your kitchen or outdoor seating area.

-- Pest Control: Growing strawberries plants off the ground will help cut down bacterial and fungal disease problems.
+- Pest control: Growing strawberries plants off the ground will help cut down pest, bacterial, and fungal disease problems.